dunglas/doctrine-json-odm/README.md

 **When the namespace of a used entity changes**

-Because we store the `#type` along with the data in the database, you have to migrate the already existing data in your database to reflect the new namespace.
+For classes without [type aliases](#using-type-aliases), because we store the `#type` along with the data in the database, you have to migrate the already existing data in your database to reflect the new namespace.

 Example: If we have a project that we migrate from `AppBundle` to `App`, we have the namespace `AppBundle/Entity/Bar` in our database which has to become `App/Entity/Bar` instead.